Private copying levy: History

 Such levies were first introduced in Germany in the 1960s.
 With the advent of the audio cassette, legislators were persuaded that cassette recorders would decimate sales of records as friend after friend would then make copies of only one purchased album.
 Levies today are assessed on recordable compact discs, a form of media that did not exist when levies were first conceived.
 Although the bulk of unrecorded compact discs are actually used in the computing industry, they are still "taxed" to provide a revenue stream to the recording industry.

-Levies are often considered a compensation for illegal file sharing.
-This is debatable, however: levies could be seen as not being an advance for fines, but rather, only intended to compensate for copies in the private sphere that are legally allowed in many jurisdictions.
-A notable exception in Europe is the UK, that does not allow private copies.
-But generally legislators allow private copies for two reasons: firstly, because otherwise the enforcement would be unfeasible for private reasons, and secondly because the administrative burden would be disproportionate.
+A common misconception is that levies are compensation for illegal copying such as file sharing.
+This is incorrect, however, levies are only intended to compensate for private copying that is legally allowed in many jurisdictions.
+For example, uploading a purchased CD on to another personal device such as a laptop or MP3 player.
+Generally, legislators allow private copies for two reasons: firstly, because otherwise, the enforcement would be unfeasible for private reasons, and secondly, because the administrative burden would be disproportionate.

 European Union review

+In the European Union, the legal basis for levies is the 2001 InfoSoc Directive.
+It mandates that EU countries must put in place a compensation scheme to compensate rightsholders for harm caused where there is a private copy exemption.

-On 2015-07-09 the European Parliament approved a non-binding resolution (Reda Report) asking a review of the levy in the European Union, building on previous resolutions and studies.
+In 2015, the European Parliament approved a non-binding resolution (Reda Report) asking a review of the levy in the European Union, building on previous resolutions and studies.
+However, there has been no change in the EU legal framework since.
+Industry players continue to lobby for reform of the system which they argue is outdated and does not reflect the rise in streaming services which has caused a drop in private copying.